AceEvann/Studies-Projects/JavaScript/Introduction/Dog-Age-To-Human-Age-Formula/README.md

-# Dog Age To Human Age Formula
+# Dog A ge To Human Age Formula

-### Create a dog age to human age converter unsing this formula completely valid from a mathematical perspective:
+### Create a dog-to-human age converter using this formula, which is completely valid from a mathematical perspective:

 - *humanAge = (dogAge - 2) x 4 + 21*